astodynamics

 The sub-satellite point ground track could be worked out by firstly converting the obtained results to ECF coordinate system through following formulae:

 where ωE = 2π / 86164 s^–1 is the Earth angular speed and β is the Greenwich Mean Sidereal Time.
-Then, after some algebra, for the geocentric latitude and longitude of the sub-satellite point it yields:
+Then, after some algebra, geocentric latitude and longitude of the sub-satellite point are:

 The Greenwich Mean Sidreal Time is computed according to recipe given in [2]